+The amount you receive is based on two factors: if you were a member during the years being retired and the amount of power you used during those years.
 Checks were mailed to active (current) members of WWVREMC and former members of Fayette-Union Co.
 REMC and Wayne Co.
 REMC with a valid address on file in December.
 Active accounts due a capital credits distribution of less than $10 received a credit on their electric account.
 Inactive accounts due a capital credits distribution of less than $10 will be added to future year's retirements.

 Common Capital Credits Questions:

 What are capital credits?

 Retained margins left over at the end of a year at a not-for-profit electric cooperative.
 Capital credits represent the most significant source of equity for Whitewater Valley REMC.
 Since a cooperative’s “shareholders” are also the people the co-op serves, capital credits reflect each member’s ownership in the cooperative.
 This differs from dividends investor-owned utilities pay shareholders, who may or may not be customers of the utility.